alastairlundy/DiffToJson/README.md

 * The Git Commit Message associated with the diff
 * The license Name if a LICENSE.txt, LICENSE.md, or LICENSE.txt file is present in the repo directory – An LLM call is required to compute this.
 As a fallback "Unknown" is returned otherwise.
 * The Git project name – Obtained from the Git Repo Directory name
-* The Git Repo URL if provided by the CLI called.
+* The Git Repo URL if provided by the CLI caller.

 ## Configuration & Requirements